 Users with disabilities have physical access to the Morris Library through the main entrance ramp and automated doors.
 All visitors to the Morris Library are required to have a UD ONEcard to enter the building.
 All individuals coming to campus and entering any campus building are expected to complete the daily health screening and to be cleared prior to entering a building.
 The entrance security gates of the Morris Library are wheelchair-accessible.

 The elevator located off of the Information Room and the elevator located behind the south atrium stairway are equipped with controls at wheelchair height.
-The Reference and Circulation Desk counters have been modified to a lower level for the convenience of library users in wheelchairs.
+The service desk at the HELP CENTER in the Library has been modified to accommodate library users in wheelchairs.
 Computers, bathrooms and water fountains are also available for wheelchair access.
 Red phones for emergency assistance are located at each main stairwell exit on each floor.

 Handicapped parking spaces are available in the parking lot of the Library's south side.
 The vehicle should have a UD parking permit or a Visitor Pass and have either a handicapped tag or license plate.
 If the handicapped spaces are full, parking is allowed in service vehicle spaces.
 If both designated spaces are full, metered spaces may be used.

-Users may view videos which are available with closed captioning on four video stations in the Film and Video Collection Department on the Lower Level of the Morris Library.
+Users may view DVDs which are available with closed captioning on four DVD stations in the Film and Video Collection on the Lower Level of the Morris Library.